The SHIFT grant is currently closed for applications. Please check back in early 2025 for information about the next open call.

 A primary objective of the initiative is to engage and impact local communities.
 Community benefit is demonstrated by the quality, depth, and scope of the opportunities to impact diverse communities.
 Applicants will describe the intended audiences for the project, how relationships will be developed with the community and how the community will be engaged by the project, and the significance of the work to the issue and beyond.
 Applicants will also describe the factors that will contribute to accessibility; and successful partnerships with organizations, institutions, agencies, and community-based collectives.
 Public presentation of the work is required.

 We encourage collaboration for these projects and believe competent leadership and planning are essential for success.
 Collaboration is demonstrated by clearly defined descriptions of how the organization(s) and the artist(s) will collaborate in the development, production, presenting/distribution of the project.
 Applicants will be asked to describe the roles and responsibilities of the artistic and organizational leadership, and the contributions of any collaborators.

 Primary consideration will be given to artists and organizations who have experience in community engagement, developing intersectional partnerships, and social change focused work.
 Artistic experience is demonstrated through technical capacities, originality, innovation, inspiration and the distinctive niche of the artist(s) and organizations, as indicated by work samples; training, apprenticeships, education; and previous success.

 Financial capacity is demonstrated by the viability of the project budget.
-Partner organizations may be asked to provide financial statements, balance sheet and an income statement.
-If the project budget is more than the maximum award amount, artists and/or organizations must demonstrate other support for the project (for example: other grants, in-kind contributions, earned income etc.).
+Partner organizations will be asked to provide financial statements in the Round 1 Application, and finalists will be asked to submit a detailed project budget in the Round 2 Application Form.
+If the project budget is more than the maximum award amount, applicants must demonstrate other support for the project (for example: other grants, in-kind contributions, earned income etc.).